laurent22/joplin/readme/share_notebook.md

 ### If I share a notebook with someone, what access do they have?

-Currently they have full access to the data, including reading, writing and deleting notebooks or notes.
-In a future version, access control might be implemented.
-For example, to only give read-only access to the shared notebook.
+Currently they have full access to the data, including reading, writing, and deleting of notebooks or notes.

 ### What is actually shared?